-- 11. Beginning in December 2019, cases of viral pneumonia caused by a novel pathogen occurred in China; the World Health Organization shortly thereafter named the virus COVID-19. - 12.
+- 13. Beginning in December 2019, cases of viral pneumonia caused by a novel pathogen occurred in China; the World Health Organization shortly thereafter named the virus COVID-19. - 14.
 The pathogen "is both highly contagious and deadly," spreading from person to person through "respiratory droplets, close personal contact, and from contact with contaminated surfaces and objects."
-Affidavit of Dr. Jonathan Giftos (attached as Exhibit 19) ¶ 5. - 13.
-There is no vaccine or cure for the virus; the focus on combatting it "is on preventing [its] spread." $Id. \ \P \ 6$. - 14.
+Affidavit of Dr. Jonathan Giftos (attached as Exhibit 19) ¶ 5. - There is no vaccine or cure for the virus; the focus on combatting it "is on preventing [its] spread."
+Id. ¶ 6. - 16.
 Although the virus is highly dangerous to all humans, the United States Centers for Disease Control and Prevention (CDC) has identified particular danger for "adults over 60 years old and people with chronic medical conditions," which include "lung disease, cancer, heart failure, cerebrovascular disease, renal disease, liver disease, diabetes, immunocompromising conditions, and pregnancy."
-Id. ¶ 7.
+Id. ¶ 7. - 17.
+By early March 2020, the virus had spread to the New York City metro area, and Connecticut recorded its first diagnosed case.

-- 15. By early March 2020, the virus had spread to the New York City metro area, and Connecticut recorded its first diagnosed case. - 16.
-On March 10th, defendant Gov. Lamont declared a dual emergency of public health and civil preparedness until September 2020 on account of the virus.
-Gov. Lamont, Letter to the Secretary of the State (Mar.
-10, 2020), available at https://tinyurl.com/wptdlw6. - 17.
-Since then, Governor Lamont has issued eighteen Executive Orders intended to protect public health during the growing pandemic.
+- On March 10, defendant Gov. Lamont declared a dual emergency of public health and civil preparedness until September 2020 on account of the virus.3 - 19.
+Since then, Governor Lamont has issued 23 Executive Orders intended to protect public health during the growing pandemic.